Diocese of Cheyenne: Sex abuse

-In 2004, Hart was named in a civil lawsuit alleging that he sexually abused three children while serving in Kansas City and Cheyenne.
+Reverend Anthony Jablonowski was convicted in April 2004 of taking indecent, immodest or immoral liberties with a minor during the early 1980s in Guernsey.
+He was sentenced to 15 months to seven years in prison.
+During his trial, it was revealed that Jablonowski would invite men to hang upside down naked in his basement; the men would pray while Jablonowski inflicted pain on them.
+He was not charged with any crimes for these sessions.
+Jablonowski was later laicized.

 In 2005, a fifth person alleged abuse by Hart in 1973 or 1974, when the man was a 12-year-old parishioner at St. John Francis Regis Parish.
-In August 2008, the Diocese of Kansas City-St. Joseph approved a $10 million settlement to a group of 47 victims who cited Hart among 12 other clergymen responsible for their abuse.In 2010, Bishop Etienne requested an investigation by the Vatican into sexual abuse allegations by 11 men against Hart.
+In 2010, Bishop Etienne requested an investigation by the Vatican into sexual abuse allegations by 11 men against Hart.
 Etienne suspended Hart from performing masses in 2015.

-In 2017, Bishop Biegler announced an investigation of Hart.
+In 2017, Bishop Biegler announced a diocese investigation of Hart.
 In April 2018, the Cheyenne Police Department started a criminal investigation into Hart.
+The diocese investigation concluded in July 2018, declaring that two victims were credible and their stories substantiated.
+It was also revealed that in June 2019 Pope Francis started a canonical penal process against Hart.
+Four more people from Wyoming and Missouri also accused Hart of sexually abusing them, bringing the number of sex abuse allegations against Hart to more than a dozen.
 In August 2019, the police recommended that criminal charges be filed against Hart.
-Four more people from Wyoming and Missouri also accused Hart of sexually abusing them as well, bringing the total of sex abuse allegations against Hart to more than a dozen.
-It was also revealed that in June 2019 Pope Francis started a canonical penal process against Hart.
-On August 28, 2019, it was announced that a house owned by Monsignor Thomas O’Brien on Lake Viking in Missouri was used by Hart and O'Brien to allegedly abuse children sexually, with O'Brien's sister allegedly assisting in the cover-ups.
+That same month, it was revealed that a house owned by Thomas O’Brien on Lake Viking in Missouri was used by Hart and O'Brien to allegedly abuse children sexually, with O'Brien's sister allegedly assisting in the cover-ups.

+In June 2019, the diocese released a list of "credibly accused clergy" included 30 victims, 29 of whom were male and female minors, with more victims coming out in August 2019.
+Ricken, who wrote a letter defending Hart, also came under scrutiny for possibly obstructing a 2002 criminal investigation against Hart.